NuTufts/ChromaUBooNE/README.md

-## Chroma Uboone
+# Chroma Uboone

 Fork of Chroma developed for the use with the MicroBooNE neutrino experiment.
-Actually, this is a fork of Simon C. Blythe's fork or Chroma.
+Actually, this is a fork of Simon C. Blythe's fork of Chroma.

-# Modifications by this fork:
+## Modifications by this fork:

 * Modified gpu/tools.py to be able to load context with cuda context flags.
 By default, loads the flag for device-mapped host memory.
 * Fixed what seemed like a bug in detector.py where the pdf was defined with one too many bins.